uncatcrea/wp-appkit/wp-appkit/readme.txt

 **Yes.** It is not implemented by default.
 We recommend that you use a service such as PushWoosh or OneSignal to implement push notifications for your app.

-=Do you support Custom Fields? =
+= Do you support Custom Fields? =

 **Yes.** By default, we don’t send Custom Fields to apps (to avoid performance issues).
 However, you can easily add the custom fields you need.
 By the way we have [a nice tutorial](https://uncategorized-creations.com/1712/display-wordpress-custom-fields-app/) about that.
 You can also use [Advanced Custom Fields](https://www.advancedcustomfields.com/).

 = Do you support WordPress comments? =

 **Yes.** You can display WordPress comments (including threaded comments).
-Posting comments requires development.
+However, posting comments requires development.

 = Do you use the WP REST API? =